Merge, Track, and Automate Your Asset Inventory with Nucleus

 Asset merging is critical to your vulnerability management program’s success because it eliminates the double counting of vulnerabilities.
 If you’re overstating your vulnerability count, you’re also overstating your risk.
 And nothing is worse for cross-team collaboration than the perception that one of the parties is overstating the problem they need to solve.

-You can overcome this by only showing the authenticated scan results on your dashboard or reports and deleting assets that haven’t been seen after some agreed-upon period of time, but not every vulnerability scanner has this capability.
+You can fix this by showing only the authenticated scan results on your dashboard or reports.
+You should also delete assets that no one has seen after a set time.
+However, not all vulnerability scanners can do this.

 Why Merging Assets is Hard